moarstack/moarstack/README.md

 ### Name ###

-M.O.A.R. - Mesh-Oriented Area Routing, created by **\[censored\] team**.
+M.O.A.R. - Mesh-Oriented Adaptive Routing, created by **\[censored\] team**.
 M.O.A.R. stack is a full stack of protocols implemeting base ideas of that routing.
 Names "MOAR stack", "MOARstack" or even just "MOAR" are also available and means "M.O.A.R. stack" in most cases.

 ### Description ###